Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Here are the banks in Singapore that offer a Google Pay compatible card:

-Note: Banks may restrict certain or all of its cards from making mobile payments, so do check directly with the bank if your card is compatible with Google Pay.
+Note: Banks may restrict some or all cards from making mobile payments, so do check directly with the bank if your card is compatible with Apple Pay.

 What is Google Pay?